zerothi/sisl/README.md

 in Python which does analysis using the same interface, regardless of code being used.
 For instance one may read the Kohn-Sham eigenvalue spectrum from various codes and return them in a consistent manner so the post-processing is the same, regardless of code being used.

-sisl is a Python library which has both command-line-interfaces and scripting capabilities.

 In some regards it has overlap with [ASE][ase] and sisl also interfaces with ASE.